jasonarmbrecht/CalendarProxy/README.md

 - Linux (Ubuntu used below)
 - Node.js
 - NPM
+    - Express.js to create routes.
+    - Requests library for http functions.
 - proxy.js in its own folder in home dir.

 1. Install node and npm